Who Pays for the Appraisal and Why This Key Homebuying Step Is Worth Every Penny

 Understanding your appraisal

 You’ve just received a copy of the appraisal from your lender.
-One step nearer to closing day and moving into your new home!
+One step closer to closing day and moving into your new home!
 Let’s talk about the different scenarios that accompany your appraisal outcome.

 Did the appraisal come in higher than the offer the seller accepted?
 That’s good news for the buyer, says Spray.